lukovsk1/MWEGenerator/README.md

   4
 ```

+The [run configuration folder](.idea/runConfigurations) already contains a number of configuration for different
+defects4j bugs.

 The algorithm will first check if the defined unittest will indeed result in the expected exception.
 If this does not work, you will see the message "Initial testing conditions are not met." in the console.